Missandei Is Dead. Long Live Nathalie Emmanuel

 Advertisement

-Contrary to the 1994 film version, the new Four Weddings isn’t full of the sex talk and comic intimacy that you’d expect.
-"We know how sex goes; we’ve seen it enough times.
-I think it’s more interesting to figure out how you get to that bit and the messy stuff in between," Emmanuel says.
-"Maya definitely has her fun in the series, but it’s just not a huge spotlight on it.
-For me personally, I think there’s always bigger..." she pauses to find the right word here before continuing, "repercussions for a woman doing those scenes than there are for men.
-Having female writers, they’re probably more conscious of that."

-The Frankie Shop Double Breasted Woven Blazer; The Frankie Shop Pleated Linen Blend Pants; Flagpole Estelle & Stephanie Bikini Top, £320, available at FlagpoleNYC.com; Nanushka Yola Puffed Shape Platform Sandal, £321, available at Nanushka.com; Agmes Sabine Earrings; Vada Bovary Bracelet, £2,629, available at VadaJewelery.com
+The Frankie Shop Double Breasted Woven Blazer; The Frankie Shop Pleated Linen Blend Pants; Flagpole Estelle & Stephanie Bikini Top, $390, available at FlagpoleNYC.com; Nanushka Yola Puffed Shape Platform Sanda, $397, available at Nanushka.com; Agmes Sabine Earrings; Vada Bovary Bracelet, $3,200, available at VadaJewelery.com

 There’s a tone of heartfelt concern and sincere curiosity in Emmanuel’s voice, particularly as she discusses matters that are important to her.
 It’s a quality that likely lends itself well to her progression through film and television projects on both sides of the Atlantic; a progression that shows no signs of slowing after Four Weddings.